Rocking The World Since 1976

 '70s Street Machines with STRINGS!

 Standard "76" Today's version of the original SD Curlee bass with the "brick" pickup!
 Maple neck, mahogany (shown) or walnut body.
-Same strong but articulate DiMarzio Model One humbucker, available in aluminum with chrome hardware (shown) or black with black hardware.
+Same strong but articulate DiMarzio Model One humbucker, available in aluminum with chrome hardware (shown) or black with black hardware (shown on the lefty of mahogany & pecan).

 Standard "78" The classic Standard model with the cream Dimarzio Model P. Maple neck with mahogany or walnut body.
 (Shown is special walnut butcher block).
 Chrome or gold hardware.